Also known as: Foul-smelling stools

 - Weight loss

-- When did you first notice that your stools were foul-smelling?
+- When did you first notice the change?

 - What sort of diet have you eaten recently?